I am a

 observe in nature.
 To this end, I employ a variety of techniques

-including molecular approaches, as well as traditional light and electron microscopy, and immunocytochemistry; all in an
+including molecular approaches, as well as stable isotope analysis and enzyme-immunoassays; all in an

 While John focuses on understanding the population dynamics

 of species in fragmented habitats, my contributions include